 A Brief Bruce Lee Biography…

-His mother Grace Ho and father Lee Hoi Chuen, a well known Chinese actor, were living in the U.S. while his father was performing on tour.
+His mother, Grace Ho, and father, Lee Hoi Chuen, a well-known Chinese actor, lived in the U.S. while his father was on tour.
 Lee’s grandfather on his mother’s side was German.

-When he was three months old, Bruce’s parents returned to Hong Kong and raised him there.
-Bruce worked as a child actor and appeared in 20 films by the age of 18.
-When he was less than a year old in 1941 he ‘performed’ in his first movie called Golden Gate Girl (he played the baby girl, not baby boy).
+Bruce’s parents returned to Hong Kong when he was three months old and raised him there.
+Bruce worked as a child actor and appeared in 20 films by the age 18.
+When he was less than a year old in 1941, he ‘performed’ in his first movie, Golden Gate Girl (he played the baby girl).

 He started studying Wing Chun under Ip Man at age 13 and continued under Ip man for five years.